Cayosoft Guardian account permissions for AD domains and Entra tenants

 Copydsacls "CN=Deleted Objects,DC=domain,DC=com" /takeownership -

-Using Active Directory Users and Computers snap-in, grant the Cayosoft Guardian AD connection account rights to reanimate tombstone:
+Using the Active Directory Users and Computers snap-in, grant the Cayosoft Guardian AD connection account rights to reanimate tombstones:

 Right-click the domain root and select Properties.